laughedelic/literator/README.md

 the base source directory, destination path, then takes each source file, tries to parse it, writes result to the destination and returns the list parsing results.
-Note, that it preserves the structure of the source directory.
+_Note:_ that it preserves the structure of the source directory.

 ```scala
   def literateDir(srcBase: File, docsDest: String = ""): List[literator.ParseResult[String]] = {